 Support and Resources

-As your sign is set up, you will also want to participate in online training as described in the article Get Started with Digital Signage.
+As your sign is set up, you will also want to familiarize yourself with the system - a good place to start is the article Get Started with Digital Signage.
 We also urge you to read Brown's Digital Signage Protocol and Best Practices documentation before creating content.